arduino/docs-content/content/learn/02.microcontrollers/05.5v-3v3/5v-3v3-guide.md

 Previous electric circuits are **uni-directional** logic level shifters.
 Meaning that to use different stepping configuration, you will need to change the entire electric circuit to go from stepping up to down, and vice-versa.
 On top of it, if the electronic size is factor to take it into account, then you can use a off-the-shelf logic level converter.

 You can use the [Bi-Directional Logic Level Shifter](https://www.sparkfun.com/products/12009) from SparkFun to test and also for deployment if the requirements enables its integration.
-The advantage of this particular shifter is that it provdies 4 channels to shift within the voltage references given.
+The advantage of this particular shifter is that it provides 4 channels to shift within the voltage references given.
 High Voltage level and Low Voltage level references are injected with desired voltage level and channels are used to transmit the data in between.

 ![Step Down - Logic Shifter](assets/StepDownShifter.png)